Calamari/BehaviorTree.js/README.md

 ### Creating a priority selector

-A `Selector` calls every node in it's list until one node returns `SUCCESS`, then itself returns as success.
-If none of it's subnode calls `SUCCESS` the selector returns `FAILURE`.
+A `Selector` calls every node in its list until one node returns `SUCCESS`, then itself returns as success.
+If none of it's sub node calls `SUCCESS` the selector returns `FAILURE`.

 ```js
 import { Selector } from 'behaviortree'